Caroline von Holnstein

-Caroline von Holnstein (8 May 1815 in Schloss Fronberg/Schwandorf – 24 July 1859, Fronberg/Schwandorf) was a German noblewoman, best known for her appearance in the Gallery of Beauties.
+Baroness Caroline von Spiering, Countess von Holnstein, Baroness von Künsberg (8 May 1815, Fronberg Castle, Schwandorf – 24 July 1859, Fronberg Castle, Schwandorf) was a German noblewoman, best known for her appearance in the Gallery of Beauties.

 Early life

-Caroline Maximiliana Maria Freiin von Spiering was the fifth child of Carl Theodor Baron von Spiering and his wife Johanna Nepumukena (née Baroness von Enzberg).
+Baroness Caroline Maximiliana Maria von Spiering was the fifth child of Baron Carl Theodor von Spiering and his wife, Baroness Johanna Nepumukena von Enzberg.

-After her father's death in 1829 she began looking for a suitable husband eventually marrying Count von Holnstein in 1831.
+After her father's death in 1829 she began looking for a suitable husband, eventually marrying Count von Holnstein in 1831.
 It was no love-match, though it did mean that the Holnstein lands passed in the direct line to the Baroness von Spiering.
 Caroline moved into the Palais Holnstein in Munich, where her husband's position opened many doors for her at court, though life among the nobility bored her.
 On 8 December 1833 Ludwig I of Bavaria first saw her at a court academy.

 Personal life

-On 9 November 1831, aged 16, she married 34-year-old Count Carl Theodor von Holnstein aus Bayern (1797–1857), the son of Maximilian Joseph, Count of Holnstein, married to Princess Maria Josepha of Hohenlohe-Waldenburg-Schillingsfürst (eldest daughter of Prince Charles Albert II).
+On 9 November 1831, aged 16, she married 34-year-old Count Carl Theodor von Holnstein aus Bayern (1797–1857), the son of Maximilian Joseph, Count of Holnstein, and his wife Princess Maria Josepha of Hohenlohe-Waldenburg-Schillingsfürst (eldest daughter of Prince Charles Albert II).
 His grandfather, Count Franz Ludwig von Holnstein, was the illegitimate son of Emperor Charles VII of Bavaria and his mistress Maria Caroline Charlotte von Ingenheim.
 Together, they were the parents of: